nelmas/BudgetPlanner-Java/README.md

-# JavaBudgetDebugger
+# University Department, Course, and Teacher Management System

-A Java-based budgeting and debugging training project developed as part of the SYSA21 course at Lund University.
+A Java-based application developed as part of the SYSA21 course at Lund University to manage academic departments, courses, and teachers for Contoso University.

 ---

 ## Overview

-This project simulates a budget planning application tailored for students.
-It allows management of multiple student profiles, each with their own budgets, incomes, and expenditures.
-The system calculates financial balances and generates simple reports.

-The main goal of this project is to practice object-oriented programming concepts, system design, and debugging skills by identifying and fixing intentional bugs within the codebase.
+This system replaces the current Excel-based tracking by providing a structured way to:

+- Manage departments with unique names, addresses, and budgets
+- Manage teachers assigned to one department with detailed profiles
+- Manage courses categorized by academic level (First Cycle, Second Cycle, Third Cycle)
+- Assign teachers to courses, track teaching hours, and assign course responsibility
+- Enforce business rules regarding budgets, workloads, and permissions
+- Calculate course and department costs, averages, and salary statistics

 ---

 ## Features

-- Add, search, and manage student profiles
-- Record incomes and expenditures per student
-- Calculate budget balances
+- Create, read, update, and delete Departments, Teachers, and Courses
+- Display all teachers teaching a specific course
+- Show course responsible teacher for each course
+- Enforce uniqueness of identifiers (department names, employee IDs, course codes)
-- Generate simple financial reports
+- Generate course codes and employee IDs automatically
-- Practice debugging techniques using breakpoints and step execution in Eclipse
+- Validate input to prevent negative values and excessive workload
+- Role-based restrictions on teaching and course responsibility
+- Cost calculations at multiple levels
+- Intuitive GUI with error handling (for higher grades)

 ---

 ## Technologies Used

 - Java
-- Object-Oriented Programming (OOP)
-- Eclipse IDE (for debugging)
+- Model-View-Controller (MVC) architecture
-- Git and GitHub for version control
+- GitHub for version control